maangelos/flutter-sqlite/README.md

-# cadastro w/ SQLite
+# Cadastro com SQLite

-A new Flutter project.
+A new Flutter project with SQLite (create,read)

 ## Getting Started